 And the latest invention to come out of the test kitchen is a recipe that’s sure to please even the pickiest eater: protein pancakes!

-Making protein pancakes though is more than just a slight tweak and change in shape.
-I also had high expectations for these pancakes:
+Making protein pancakes is more than just a slight tweak and change in shape.
+I also had high expectations for these pancakes.
+They needed to be:

 - I first did it when I wrote High Protein, No Powder.
 Back then I was doing P90X and the eating plan recommended either a protein shake or a protein bar every day.

-- I wasn’t okay ingesting the chemicals found in conventional protein powders or in typical protein bars.
-NOR was I okay paying an arm and a leg for a teeny tiny container of organic powder that I’d devour in a week.
+- I wasn’t okay with ingesting the chemicals found in conventional whey protein powder or typical protein bars.
+NOR was I okay paying an arm and a leg for a teeny tiny container of organic powder that I’d devour in a week (or even less if I’m trying to make protein powder pancakes!).

 - Instead, I chose to make my own protein smoothies and protein bars with real food and write a book about it.

-Fast forward to earlier this month and I did it again with the ever-amazing peanut butter chocolate chip granola bars.
+Fast forward a bit and I did it again with the ever-amazing Peanut Butter Chocolate Chip Granola Bars.

-Now, those granola bars have a good bit of protein on their own with both peanut butter and oats in the recipe, but changing the ratio and adding milled flaxseed (along with a few other delicious changes) ended up creating sweet-salty energy bites – a high-protein snack that will rock your protein-loving socks off!
+Now, those granola bars have a good bit of protein on their own with both peanut butter and oats in the recipe but changing the ratio and adding milled flaxseed (along with a few other delicious changes) ended up creating Sweet and Salty Energy Bites – a high-protein snack that will rock your protein-loving socks off!

 I’ve also created a delicious High Protein Oatmeal that is perfect for athletes in training.
 It’s my go-to for marathon training since I need the whole grains to keep me going.